Eye Strain (Digital Eye Strain)

 Consult a healthcare provider if you experience any of the following:

-- You have persistent headaches
+- You have ongoing headaches or migraines

-- You experience vision changes
+- You have double vision

 Talk to a Healthcare Provider